yAOwzers/tp/docs/DeveloperGuide.md

 #### 2.2 Adding a task

-1. Adding
+1. Adding a task to the tasklist.
+i.
+Prerequistes: User must be in the Timetable mode.
+Enter `mode /t` command to enter Timetable mode. ii.
+Test case: `add /t test task /by 10-10-2020 2000`
+Expected: Task is added into the tasklist with a success message printed.
+iii.
+Test case: `add /t test task`
+Expected: An error messsage will be printed in the command line interface.
+iv.
+Test case: `add`
+Expected: An error message along with a formatting guideline message will be printed.
+v.
+Test case: `add /t test task /by 2020-10-10 2000`
+Expected: An error message along with a formatting guideline message will be printed in the command line interface.

 #### 2.3 Marking a task as done

 1. Marking a task as done while there are existing task in the tasklist.
 i.
-Prerequistes: List all tasks in the tasklist using the `list` command.
+Prerequistes: User must be in the Timetable mode.
+Enter `mode /t` command to enter Timetable mode.
+List all tasks in the tasklist using the `list` command.
 There must be existing tasks in the list.
 ii.
 Test case: `done 1`
 Expected: First task should be marked as done in the tasklist.
 iii.
 Test case: `done 0`